What You Must Know This 2021 Tax Season

 Be Careful Who You Talk To

-The most common ploy involves a phone call from “the authorities,” such as the IRS, the police, or even the FBI.
+The most common ploy involves a phone call from “the authorities”—the IRS, the police, the FBI, etc.

-It’s also common for victims to hand over sensitive information, like credit card details or other personal information, for perpetrators to abuse.
+In the course of the exchange, it’s common for victims to hand over sensitive information like credit card details or other personal information, for perpetrators to abuse.

-Here, fraudsters use social media, email, and text messages to contact taxpayers by posing as a legitimate institution.
+Here, fraudsters use social media, email, and text messages to contact taxpayers, posing as a legitimate institution.

-The trick is to convince you to share personal information or credit card details.
+The trick, again, is to convince you to share personal information or credit card details.